marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 ![](./images/current_render_targets.png)

 There are many unused channels in the G-buffer.
-By packing small bit depth data into larger bit depth container, we could remove two render targets, saving a total of 64 bits of memory per pixel:
+By packing small bit depth data into larger bit depth containers, we could remove two render targets, saving a total of 64 bits of memory per pixel:

 ![](./images/packed_render_targets.png)